odea-project/qAlgorithms/report/report.md

-comparison between centroid error and ppm compare results for different alpha when calculating the critical value Less cases where DQS matches, identify cause for this
+comparison between centroid error and ppm compare results for different alpha when calculating the critical value Less cases where DQS matches, identify cause for this Specify error cases
+Large bins > 100 are overrepresented in error crits

 @todo runtime comparison